manuel-munoz-aguirre/PyHIST/docs/parameters.md

 This is an Interger ranging from 0 to 100.
 Indicates the percentage (applied to width and height) of the image that will be taken under consideration for the definition of the background.
+The default value is 5.

 ### K constant<a name="k_const"></a>
 `--k-const K_CONST`